rshipp/geodigger/geodigger.md

-setting up member variables based on its contents, setting up a connection to a MongoDB database server and saving information to this server, sanitizing user IDs to remove identifiable information while retaining a unique value, and writing timestamped messages to a log file to keep track of API connections, errors, and other possibly useful information.
+setting up member variables based on its contents, setting up a connection to a MongoDB database server and saving information to this server, sanitizing user IDs to remove identifiable information while retaining a unique value, and writing time stamped messages to a log file to keep track of API connections, errors, and other possibly useful information.